- Be a US citizen, national or permanent resident alien;

 Application and Selection Process

-- Apply to a Graduate Program in Teacher Certification in the Education Department (Master of Education or Master of Arts in Teaching) – February 1 graduate school application deadline (see Graduate School for general graduate school application) – you must be accepted into one of the graduate programs in education.
+- Apply to a UNH Graduate Program in Teacher Certification in the Education Department (Master of Education or Master of Arts in Teaching) – (see Graduate School for general graduate school application) – you must be accepted into one of the graduate programs in education.

-- Apply to the UNH Noyce Scholarship Program (download Noyce Scholarship application [pdf])
+- Apply to the UNH Noyce Scholarship Program (download Noyce Scholarship Application)

 - Grade point average, especially grades in STEM major and education courses.